Oliviavalen/wild-epistemology/README.md

 There's no need to buy anything if all you're interested in is open-world discovery.
 This is purely for the fun of it.
 I enjoy designing living systems and find fulfillment when people use them.

 **Lastly, please do not share this place with anyone who will not enjoy it.
-I don't want a few bad apples to force me to make it private.
-Quality over quantity, always.**

 #